Sanyuktaspeaks1/VSCode/README.md

 5      .\test\nameofyourenvironment\Scripts\activate

-All the above 5 steps are very well mentioned in a short video https://www.youtube.com/watch?v=WtBT2U3okvA(not my video)
+All the above 5 steps are very well mentioned in a short video https://www.youtube.com/watch?v=WtBT2U3okvA (not my video)

 Now if you have powershell activated this wont work